 Coastal Climates, Sand Beaches, Fine Dining & More!

-When you enroll at IDI, not only do you get a chance to work with elite instructors at a naval base rich in diving history, but you get to live in an area plentiful in history, attractions and great weather.
+When you enroll at IDI, not only do you get a chance to work with credentialed and experienced instructors at a naval base rich in diving history, but you get to live in an area plentiful in history, attractions and great weather.

 Rich in History